hero media

 AI Prompt

 End the day with an evening tipple in a warmly lit bar where the drinks are well-stirred and the ambience is on point.
 Some of the best Blue Mountains’ drinking dens are located here.
-From cocktails at Polar Bear of Leura and The Bunker‘s unrivalled views to an all-Australian menu at Tempus – a great place to dine in nearby Katoomba – you’ll be spoilt for choice.
+From cocktails at Polar Bear of Leura to Elysian in Leura Mall, where skilled drinksmiths shake up the classics and inventive new tipples, and at Fairmont Resort, whisky-lovers are well-catered for at Two Doctors Whiskey Tavern.
+For an all-Australian menu, head to Tempus – a great place to dine in nearby Katoomba.

 Weekly travel news, experiences